dopeboy/dopeboy.github.io/_posts/2015-3-6-teaching.md

 ## Vocabularly

 I teach at an international school.
 My students came to the United States in the past four years.
-For most, english is their second language.
-Being able to explain a highly technical domain (programming) using high school level vocabularly is hard.
+For most, English is their second language.
+Being able to explain a highly technical domain (programming) using high school level vocabulary   is hard.
 I'll constantly catch myself using a word like "functional" or "user"  and self correct.
 If I don't self correct, the three other co-teachers usually will.

 Over time however, I will introduce these words to my students and ask them to memorize it.
 I firmly believe one must talk like a programmer before one can be one.